dweeptrivedi/covered-material-recognition/README.md

 ## Dataset
 1. The authors can provide the dataset when requested.
-On behalf of the requester, the authors will forward the request to LA City to approve releasing the dataset to the requester.
+On behalf of the requester, the authors will forward the request to LA City for approval.

-    NOTE: It is expected that the Dataset be structured in PASCAL VOC format (images under JPEGImages, XML files under Annotations directory)
+    NOTE: The dataset will be structured in PASCAL VOC format (images under JPEGImages, XML files under Annotations directory)

 2. To download trained models, execute `./download.sh`